wpswings/woo-gift-cards-lite/readme.txt

 = Can the admin customize Gift card email templates? = Yes.
 You can modify the Gift card email template from the "Gift Card" menu where all the templates are listed.
 Click on “Edit” to edit a particular gift card template.
 Now the editing page of the template will open.
 You can make the changes and update the template.

-= Does the Gift card plugin support multiple languages? = Yes, the plugin supports multiple languages and is WPML compatible.
+= Does the WooCommerce Gift card plugin support multiple languages? = Yes, the plugin supports multiple languages and is WPML compatible.
 You can also use the Loco Translate plugin to translate the strings into another language.

-= Does the Gift card plugin support Price Based on Country for WooCommerce plugin? = Yes.
+= Does the WordPress Gift card plugin support Price Based on Country for WooCommerce plugin? = Yes.
 The plugin is compatible with Price Based on Country for WooCommerce plugin which enables customers to place an order in their own currency.

-= Can I set the expiry for the gift card coupons? = Yes.
+= Can I set the expiry for the WooCommerce gift card coupons? = Yes.
 In the General Settings of the plugin, you can set the number of days after which the gift card will expire.

 = Can we restrict the use of gift card coupons in maximum and minimum spend of order total? =